cosmos72/schemesh/README.md

 ```
 with as many nesting levels as you want.

+If you want to use both shell and Lisp (precisely, Scheme) syntax in the same file,
+see [Mixing shell and Scheme syntax](doc/shell/mixed_syntax.md) - there are a limitations worth knowing.

 ### Job control

 Shell syntax creates first-class Lisp `sh-job` objects, which can be started/stopped/managed from both syntaxes.